krishnah1/Brain_Tumor_Detection/README.md

 - Users can fine-tune the system by adjusting model settings and parameters to optimize its performance in various clinical scenarios and environmental conditions.
 ## 📂 Data Sets
-- The data sets can be downloaded here https://www.kaggle.com/datasets/navoneel/brain-mri-images-for-brain-tumor-detection
+- The data sets can be downloaded here [click here](https://www.kaggle.com/datasets/navoneel/brain-mri-images-for-brain-tumor-detection)

 - The dataset is organized into two primary folders: **"yes"** and **"no"**, collectively containing **253** Brain MRI Images.
 - Within the **"yes"** directory are **155** Brain MRI Images illustrating tumorous cases.